North Falkland Basin

-The main N-S orientated North Falkland Basin graben system is about 50 km wide at its northern end, and about 30km wide near its southern margin, just 36 km or so north of the Islands; it is about 230 km long as presently mapped, but may extend further to the northeast.
+The main north-south orientated North Falkland Basin graben system is about 50 km wide at its northern end, about 30km wide near its southern margin, and located just 36 km or so north of the Islands.
+It is about 230 km long as presently mapped, but possibly extends further to the northeast.

 The basin appears to be a structurally isolated feature set within a Devonian platform providing a potentially abundant provenance area for clean reservoir sandstones.
 Deposition appears to have been fluvio-lacustrine and lacustrine until late in the Cretaceous, when the southern Boreal Ocean appears to have inundated the area from the southeast.

 The basin contains a late Jurassic to early Cretaceous lacustrine source rock of world-class quality.
 This source is mature in its lower parts, below about 2700m sub-sea, and has expelled over 60 billion barrels of oil.

 At least one other older and deeper, gas-rich petroleum system has also been encountered in the basin; this mid Jurassic/early Cretaceous fluvio-lacustrine interval, beneath the pervasive lacustrine source rock, is possibly the source of the gas found in several wells in the basin.